AlexBuz/llama-zip/README.md

 # llama-zip

 `llama-zip` is a command-line utility for lossless text compression and decompression.
 It functions by leveraging a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
 This allows `llama-zip` to achieve high compression ratios for structured or natural language text, as fewer bits are needed to encode tokens that the LLM assigns high probabilities to.
-Note, though, that compression and decompression speeds are limited by the LLM's inference speed, and the maximum size of the input text is limited (for now, pending a batching feature) by the LLM's context window size.
+Note, though, that compression and decompression speeds are limited by the LLM's inference speed. ~~and the maximum size of the input text is limited by the LLM's context window size~~.
+As of 2024-06-07, `llama-zip` automatically slides the context window (with a configurable overlap amount) to handle arbitrarily long input text.

 ![Interactive Mode Demo: Lorem Ipsum Text](lorem_ipsum_demo.gif)